 Onerous power system conditions may be experienced at any time of year; as such, testing during summer (or winter) peak conditions and/or during periods of low synchronous generation or low system fault levels should be considered.
 Part of the remit of the NEM integration modelling workstream is to establish what these conditions are prior to planning any test activities, taking into account operational variations.
-This information will be used when creating the test program to ensure that a suitable range of power system conditions are identified.
+This information should be accounted for when developing the test program to ensure that a suitable range of power system conditions are identified.